 While this provides an extra layer of security, due to every user’s online activity coming from the same IP address, it also makes it easier for a streaming service like Netflix to detect that a VPN is being used.

-If a substantial number of VPN users on the same VPN server are using it to connect to Netflix, this clues the streaming provider in to the possibility that the IP address is being provided by a VPN service.
+If a substantial number of VPN users on the same VPN server are using it to connect to Netflix, this clues the streaming provider in on the possibility that the IP address is being provided by a VPN service.

 When a VPN customer discovers that they can no longer access Netflix via a server that has previously worked, they may complain to the VPN’s customer support department.